Salary by region

 Front End Developer salary opportunities

-Front End Developer jobs in Manchester and London remain the most plentiful, with robust hiring and healthy salary offerings, especially in the capital itself.
-Front End Developer salaries in London range between £40,320-£79,200, depending on the level of experience and skill.
+Front end developer IT jobs in Manchester and London remain the most plentiful, with robust hiring and healthy salary offerings, especially in the capital itself.
+Front end developer salaries in London range between £40,320-£79,200, depending on the level of experience and skill.
 Experienced, senior tech professionals have significantly more earning potential and developer lead salaries in London range from £76,320-£144,000.

 Tech professionals can also add value to their professional offering by learning the extra back end skills needed to become a full stack developer—a role which has seen impressive growth in recent months.